A cancer survivor never forgets anything that has to do with her medical

 I had my regular six month appointment this week on Tuesday.
 You may have noticed a FB post about it.
 Once made, I never change the appointment.
 This year, I gave up a tour and luncheon at the Moffitt Cancer Center’s main campus in north Tampa because of my appointment at their smaller facility across town.
 I didn’t know about the tour when I scheduled my appointment.
 Just too bad for me.
 I didn’t change the appointment.
 I wouldn’t change the appointment.
 Perhaps I’m superstitious.
 Ya’ think?

 I was NEVER a superstitious person before I became a writer.
 Shortly after beginning this career, I began noticing my “rituals.”
 First, I close my office door.
 Against who?
 I don’t know.
 I’m usually alone in the house.
 Second, I drink coffee from the same mug every day.
-Written on the mug are the 011words: Working on a Best Seller.
+Written on the mug are the words: Working on a Best Seller.
 I hand wash it daily so it’s ready for the next morning.
 Thirdly, no radio, iPod, television or any aural distractions allowed.
 Other authors must create a playlist for each book before they start writing, but I need silence.
 In addition, I can’t begin a book without first thinking up a title.
 Even if it’s changed later on, the manuscript MUST have a title before I begin Page One.
 I also can’t begin a new story without arranging the research folders on the table next to me…and arrange them just so.
 I have to begin each day with the piles exactly the way I want them.

 Once at the computer, I check email first.
 Then Facebook.
 Sometimes a game of Spider Solitaire.
 The truth is, I’m procrastinating the real work–writing the book!
 Creating something out of nothing is hard.
 Very hard for most writers.
 But here’s another truth: once you sit down and jump back into the story, the writing becomes easier.
 It’s the thought of starting again that’s worse than the actual doing.
 In any case, writers have developed a load of ways – rituals – to procrastinate the work.